PanRagon/HS-Pack-Simulator/README.md

 genereated a key on the server that would be sent through the the websockets message, which then could be used as a parameter on the airdrop API to "unlock" a pack.
 Wouldn't be too hard of an implementation, but I wanted to focus on the explicit tasks in the exam.

+ ###Future implementations
+ - Add the ability to buy packs from different sets

+ - Animations and interactivity for pack opening

+ - Show modals of cards when clicking on